RedisLabs/redislabs-docs/content/platforms/kubernetes/tasks/ldap-on-k8s.md

 ---

-Throughout this tutorial we will assume there is a single namespace called ‘db'.
+This tutorial describes how to configure LDAP-based authentication for a Redis Enterprise cluster on Kubernetes.
+Throughout this tutorial, we will assume that there is a single namespace called "db".

 ## LDAP overview